Full-Time RV Living Cost: Real Numbers, Real Life

 How Much Should You Set Aside for RV Maintenance and Repairs?

 Many full-time RVers treat maintenance like a monthly savings category rather than a surprise expense.
+Your home is also a vehicle.
+It moves, vibrates, and lives outside in every kind of weather.
+Things break.

-Every RV requires ongoing maintenance.
-Tires age regardless of mileage, seals require regular inspection, appliances eventually fail, and suspension components wear over time.
+Every RV requires ongoing maintenance: tires age regardless of mileage, seals require regular inspection, appliances eventually fail, suspension components wear over time.

 Even well-maintained rigs experience unexpected repairs.
 Establishing a dedicated maintenance reserve smooths these inevitable expenses and protects long-term financial stability.
-Consistent preventative care also reduces the likelihood of major mechanical disruptions.

 Person crouching next to RV, checking tire pressure with a hose and gauge as part of their spring RV maintenance.
 The RV features a red and beige decorative pattern, framed by grass and trees in the background.